PathEngine home previous: Customising Memory Managementnext: Building without 2D Content Processing

 The python script uses the same platform config as the main python build scripts, and requires the same environmental variables setup.

-(Refer to Building with GCC for details.)
+(Refer to Building with the Python Build Scripts for details.)

 To run the script simple change directory to the example project directory, and type 'python Build.py'.